barumau/pandunia/engli/darse.md

 ### Answers to the Exercises

-1. le no safa kamar.
+1. ya no safa kamar.
 2. un kupe no kali.
-3. duli vaf no yama supe.
+3. du vaf no yam supe.
-4. le no tena vaf e mau. / le tena no vaf e no mau.
+4. ya no tena vaf i mau. / ya tena no vaf i no mau.
-5. xef yama cai a no kafe.
+5. shefe yam chai a no kafe.
-6. mam tena no vaf a duli mau.
+6. mama tena no vaf a du mau.

 --------------------------------------------------------------------------------